 27. Grocery Store Gift Cards –

 The same applies to grocery store gift cards.
 College students are always looking to save some money.
-Not having to worry about grocery spending will allow his spending money to go further.
-And it will make sure he is eating healthier meals, instead of ordering takeout every night.
+Not worrying about grocery spending will allow his spending money to go further.
+And it will make sure he is eating healthier meals instead of ordering takeout every night.

 28. Skype Credits –

 You can purchase Skype credits as a gift to send to friends and family.
-What better way to ensure your graduate has the means to call home?
+So what better way to ensure your graduate has the means to call home?
 Okay, so he can use his cell phone.
 But won’t it be great to see each other’s smiling faces?